-LoansMarket.com is a free, advertising-supported loan comparison website.
-The offers featured on this site are from third-party advertisers with which LoansMarket.com receives compensation.
+LoansMarket.com is a free advertising supported website.
+The banner ads featured on this site are from third-party advertisers with which LoansMarket.com receives compensation.
 This compensation impacts the location and order in which these offers appear.
-For example, brands can bid more to have their perticular loan offer shown more prominently.
-The content on this site is not provided, commissioned or otherwise endorsed by any financial institution or advertiser.
+For example, brands can bid more to have their loan offer shown more prominently, i.e., in the first spot on a page.
 Company listings on this page do not imply endorsement.
-The reviews on this site are solely the opinions of the LoansMarket.com editorial team.
-We do not include the entire universe of available loan products.
+We do not include the entire universe of lenders or available loan products.

 Both graduate and undergraduate student loans can be refinanced.
 Private and federal student loans can be refinanced as well.
 There is also no limit on the number of times you can refinance.

 Simply put, refinancing student loans is one of the easiest ways you can save money by doing nothing.
 Chances are, when you got your student loan, whether it was last year or 20 years ago, rates have fallen since then.

 This is why refinancing is so important.
 It won’t cost you anything, and you’ll instantly lower your APR, which equates to lower monthly payments and more money in your pocket.
 For example, if your current student loan APR is 4% on a loan balance of $100,000, and you refinance to 2%, you’ll save $2,000 per year just by refinancing!

 At the end of the day, refinancing your student loans is a no-brainer.
 Essentially, you’re replacing a higher interest rate with a lower interest rate, and this means you’ll save more money!

 Here are the key reasons why refinancing student loans is paramount: